 - Summer Infant

 Not all of the above were perfect for all aspects, and some of the above brands were only reported by a few but received very positive remarks.
-Below are the two top rated baby monitors in terms of the number of responses and how they measured up (rating is out of 5):

 From the beginning of developing our blackout canopy, we knew that caregivers would enjoy having a way to monitor their little one while using SlumberPod, similar to how babies are monitored when they sleep in a separate room at home.
 How did we know?
 SlumberPod was created by a mother-daughter duo who have nine children between them — so they knew first-hand that this feature would be important.
 They also conducted focus groups and product input surveys to confirm the importance prior to finalizing the initial design.